anasik/anasik.github.io/_posts/2013-04-05-get-rid-of-the-this-copy-of-windows-is-not-genuine-error-in-windows-7-ultimate.md

 So getting rid of the error is quick, simple and clean though a bit annoying as you need to restart twice in a row.

-  1. Goto Windows update and click on the link on the bottom left corner, saying &#8220;installed updates.&#8221;
+  1. Go to Windows update and click on the link on the bottom left corner, saying &#8220;installed updates.&#8221;
   2. Look for the update KB971033, and uninstall it (right-click>uninstall,) and reboot.
   3. Run Command Prompt as Administrator.
 To do so, just press start, type cmd, and on the first link, right-click>Run As Administrator.
   4. In the CMD window, type the following command: _slmgr.vbs -rearm_, and press enter.
 At first, nothing would happpen, but this is normal, but after a few _seconds, _a box would pop up, saying that you need to reboot for the changes to take effect.
 Well, do as it says.